 A feature not necessarily exclusive to but often associated with B2B businesses is the pursuit of functionality and practicality.
 Compared to B2C marketing strategies and goals, which consist of appeals to consumer emotion and brand loyalty, B2B businesses search for the most cost-effective ways to accomplish their KPIs.
 KPIs, or key performance indicators, provide a quantitative measure as to whether or not a company is hitting its business goals.
 This measure can be anything from the number of clicks for a certain product, the number of conversions, the number of website visitors, and even the number of leads.

 Furthermore, as potential prospects have to engage first on their end, you may end up with higher quality leads when compared to leads sourced through cold outreach.
-As LinkedIn Advertising can reach prospects that are overseas or are outside of a company’s traditional target market, it can also help reveal new markets and opportunities for expansion.
+As LinkedIn Ads can reach prospects that are overseas or are outside of a company’s traditional target market, it can also help reveal new markets and opportunities for expansion.

 The one thing that puts a damper on LinkedIn Recruiter is the cost.
 In terms of pricing between the two, it’s largely dependent on what your company wants out of the tool and how large the budget is.
-For LinkedIn Advertising, the average price per click is 2 to 7 dollars.
-7 dollars is particularly high for a pay-per-click campaign, but the span of your company’s advertisement can be shortened to save money.
+For LinkedIn Ads, the average price per click is 2 to 7 dollars.
+7 dollars is particularly high for a pay-per-click and campaign manager, but the span of your company’s advertisement can be shortened to save money.
 However, with LinkedIn Recruiter, you have to pay a set amount each month.
 Subscribe for a year and the cost becomes steeper: $1,199.40 a year for the cheapest option, LinkedIn Recruiter Lite, and over $8500 for the full corporate version.